Compute

 Delete all custom security groups in this region and then delete this last VPC.

-In the current region, this is the last VPC and there are custom security groups.
+This is the last VPC in this region and there are custom security groups in this VPC.

 NOTICE: